How to choose a care home

 Visit care homes on your shortlist

-Book tours to view care homes you’re interested in.
+You can book tours to view care homes you’re interested in.
 Request a brochure and cost details from the care homes on your shortlist.
-Spend time looking around the care home and asking questions of the care home’s manager and staff and talking to residents.
+Spend time looking around the care home.
+Ask questions of the care home’s manager, staff and talk to residents.

 You can also get an insight into what a care home is like during Care Home Open Week.